vladimircuc/Tic-Tac-Toe-game/README.md

     Tic-Tac-Toe Game in Python that plays against users on different difficulties
   </p>
   <p align="center">
-    !!!created in my first semester of college, the project does not apply the standar OOP styling!!!
+    !!!Created in my first semester of college, the project does not apply the standard OOP styling!!!
   </p>
 </p>